 Anyway, so I started to type in the answers I thought people were searching for and typing into the search engine.
 Man, how wrong was I indeed.
 I tried the following: furniture, clothes, and something else I can’t even remember.
 The point is that I didn’t get one answer correct!
 Sigh.
 Take a look at the real answers:

-Who created Google Feud and how did it get started
+Who created the site and how did it get started

 Justin basically created every website or internet entrepreneurs dream.
 Who could have ever thought that an idea so simple, yet fun, could draw so much attention?
 It’s truly amazing!